microsoft/language-server-protocol/protocol.md

 #### <a name="textDocument_completion"></a>Completion Request

 The Completion request is sent from the client to the server to compute completion items at a given cursor position.
 Completion items are presented in the [IntelliSense](https://code.visualstudio.com/docs/editor/editingevolved#_intellisense) user interface.
 If computing full completion items is expensive, servers can additionally provide a handler for the completion item resolve request ('completionItem/resolve').
 This request is sent when a completion item is selected in the user interface.
 A typically use case is for example: the 'textDocument/completion' request doesn't fill in the `documentation` property for returned completion items since it is expensive to compute.
 When the item is selected in the user interface then a 'completionItem/resolve' request is sent with the selected completion item as a param.
 The returned completion item should have the documentation property filled in.

->**Changed:** In 2.0 the request uses `TextDocumentPositionParams` with a proper `textDocument` and `position` property.
-In 1.0 the uri of the referenced text document was inlined into the params object.

 _Request_
 * method: 'textDocument/completion'